 People often become very fearful when they have a major loss in their life.
-You may be afraid of what the future holds and how you will cope, or you may feel terribly worried about other people you love, or fear for your own health.
+You may be afraid of what the future holds and how you will cope, feel terribly worried about other people you love, or fear for your own health.

 Depression and despair

 For some people, the grief feels so unbearable that they feel that they can’t go on.
-If this happens to you, it is important to seek help.
+If this happens to you, it is important to seek professional help from a specialist grief counsellor.
 Lifeline provides 24-hour crisis support on 13 11 14.
-The services listed here also offer support.
+For more on this, see Seeking support

 Kate Jurgens, Bereavement Coordinator, Southern Adelaide Palliative Services, SA; Gabrielle Asprey, Cancer Support Consultant, Cancer Council NSW; A/Prof Lauren Breen, Psychologist, Curtin University, WA; Rev David Dawes, Manager, Spiritual Care Department, Peter MacCallum Cancer Centre, VIC; Rob Ferguson, Consumer; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Joanna Mangan, Psychologist, Cancer Council Queensland; Kate Reed, Nurse Practitioner National Clinical Advisor, Palliative Care Australia; Maxine Rosenfield, Counsellor and Educator, NSW.